 Don’t make it to short; you need to communicate your value.
 It’s a balancing act!

-Your teaching job application letter is what will convince the reader to move on to your academic teaching resume and hopefully, offer you a job interview.
-Therefore, it is essential you develop a hard-hitting, attention-grabbing application or cover letter that is full of relevant keywords, teaching accomplishments, and action words that prove your worth as a teacher candidate.
+How you write your teaching job application letter will determine if you will convince the reader to move on to your academic teaching resume and be offered a job interview.
+It’s essential you develop a hard-hitting, attention-grabbing application or cover letter full of relevant keywords, teaching accomplishments, and action words that prove your worth as a teacher candidate.

 Formatting an application letter properly can be difficult if you are unfamiliar with technology and using word processing programs.
 It is best to match the resume formatting used to create your resume to keep consistent in your presentation.